The Ten-Percent Tests

 This power is not unlimited.
 The trustee cannot use it when conflicts of interest are present under the circumstances described in section 14-7403(C).
 A co-trustee can exercise this power in specific situations, and the power can be released for the reasons outlined in the statute.

-This rule applies only to certain types of receipts: deferred compensation and annuity payments, liquidating assets, minerals and natural resources, and timber.
+This rule applies only to certain types of receipts.
+These include deferred compensation and annuity payments, liquidating assets, minerals and natural resources, and timber.
 It does not apply to every allocation a trustee makes.
-For routine income like interest and dividends, the standard rules still apply without exception.
+For routine income like interest and dividends, the standard rules still apply.

 The practical effect is significant.
-For a large, diversified trust, a small royalty check or a minor annuity payment can go straight to principal without the administrative cost of splitting a few dollars between two accounts.
+For a large, diversified trust holding real estate or trust property, a small royalty check or a minor annuity payment can go straight to principal.
+This avoids the administrative cost of splitting a few dollars between two accounts.